 Extract-style reference:

-Which of the following is NOT a characteristic of a DevOps culture?
+Which of the following is NOT a typical IT constraint?

 A major retail organization is experiencing declining sales and wants to boost its online business.
 Teams within Dev and Ops have been independently experimenting with DevOps practices to speed up changes to the company's website but have yet to see tangible benefits.